 On this way of doing things, there is no essential appeal to the notion of measuring arbitrary quantities.
 Instead, we appeal only to the notion of a measurement property.
 This still leaves the interpretation imprecise, but we can now easily generalize it to a class of precise interpretations.
-We need only replace the appeal to measurement properties by an appeal to an arbitrary precise property (really a quantity-should I change this throughout?), which we might call an m-property.1 For any such m-property, there will be a corresponding triggered-collapse interpretation of quantum mechanics, deriving from the constraint that m-properties never enter into superpositions.
+We need only replace the appeal to measurement properties by an appeal to an arbitrary precise property, which we might call an m-property.
+For any such m-property, there will be a corresponding triggered-collapse interpretation of quantum mechanics, deriving from the constraint that m-properties never enter into superpositions.